Notes about / tips

 that get's on tapes and tape decks) or the rubber pinch roller is deteriorating

 (VERY COMMON in recent years due to the 'time effects' on rubber).
-Then the deck
+Often the deck

 'eats' the tape which typically damages a decent length of it (this problem is